FOSSEE/sdes-stscripts/Version_Control/vcs3/vcs3.rst

 ..
 R21

 Hope you have enjoyed this tutorial and found it useful.
+Feel free to play around with Mercurial and read the documentation given by hg help command.
+When you are ready to move on, please proceed to the third tutorial on 'Version Control using Hg'

 Thank you!